 - Open the Bank Account Now– Even if the well share agreement is not finalized it is not too early to open the shared bank account.

 - Specific Purpose– The well share bank account should not be used for any other purpose than maintaining the water well.

-- Equal Access to the Bank Statements– Ask the bank to send a statement to each homeowner.
-This way, every homeowner can verify that the electricity bill is being paid and how much money has accumulated in the account.
+- Equal Access to the Bank Statements– The bank can send monthly statements to each homeowner.
+This way, every can verify that the electricity bill is being paid and that the accumulated money stays in the account.

 contact the dunaway law group, plc

-For assistance with your water well contact us by phone at 480-702-1608 or message us at Clint@DunawayLG.com.
+For assistance with your water well contact us by phone at 480-702-1608 or message us HERE.